 For its part, the Papeteries de Clairefontaine thermal power plant operates on the basis of co-generation, enabling the simultaneous generation of steam and electricity.
 For this purpose, the plant is fitted with one gas turbine and two steam turbines.
 A biomass boiler was installed in 2023 to decarbonise part of the site's steam and electricity production.
+Commissioning is scheduled for May 2025.

-Papeteries de Clairefontaine - Biomass boiler under construction
+Papeteries de Clairefontaine - Biomass boiler

-Average consumption at the paper mills
+Average specific fuel consumption of paper mills